Athlete Elnaz Rekabi, who competed without a hijab, returns to Iran

 Supporters and Farsi-language media outside of Iran have worried about Rekabi's safety after she choose to compete without the hijab.

-An Instagram post Tuesday on an account attributed to Rekabi described her not wearing a hijab as "unintentional," though it wasn't immediately clear whether she wrote the post or what condition she was in at the time.
-The Iranian government routinely pressures activists at home and abroad, often airing what rights group describe as coerced confessions on state television.
+Rekabi on Wednesday repeated an explanation posted earlier to an Instagram account in her name that described her not wearing a hijab as "unintentional."
+The Iranian government routinely pressures activists at home and abroad, often airing what rights group describe as coerced confessions on state television — the same cameras she addressed on her arrival back home.

 Video shared online showed large crowds gathered early Wednesday at Imam Khomeini International Airport outside of Tehran, the sanctioned nation's main gateway out of the country.
 The videos, corresponding to known features of the airport, showed crowds chanting the 33-year-old Rekabi's name and calling her a hero.